Menu

 Robert J. Cotter New Investigator Award

-This award was established to honor the memory of Bob Cotter, a founding member of US HUPO, for his many contributions to scientific research and for his legacy as a mentor to young scientists.
-Each year, the award will be given to an individual early in his or her career, in recognition of significant achievements in proteomics, broadly defined.
+This award was established to honor the memory of Bob Cotter, a founding member of US HUPO, for his many contributions to scientific research and for his legacy as a mentor to early career scientists.
+Each year, the award will be given to an individual at an early career stage, in recognition of significant achievements in proteomics, broadly defined.
+Evidence of commitment to diversity, equity, and inclusion will also be considered in the evaluation.
 Nominations will be held for three years.

 Eligibility

-The awardee must be available to present at the annual conference (March 4, 2023 - March 8, 2023) in Chicago, IL to receive the award and present the lecture.
+The awardee must be available to present at the annual conference to receive the award and present the lecture.

 This award is